Ap1rate/yolov8-SIM/README.md

 Our dataset:

-(Some images may not be allowed to be publicized according to the copyright-related regulations of Anhui Yangtse Alligator National Nature Reserve)
+( Some images may not be allowed to be disclosed according to the copyright-related regulations of Alligator sinensis Research Center of Anhui Province )

 # install
 ```bash